 And this involves something much more.
-As the actual reserve is never to be less, and is always, if possible, to exceed by a reasonable amount the 'minimum' apprehension reserve, it must when the Bank is quiet and taking no precautions very considerably exceed that minimum.
+As the actual reserve is never to be less, and is always, if possible, to exceed by a reasonable amount the minimum "apprehension" reserve, it must when the Bank is quiet and taking no precautions very considerably exceed that minimum.
 All the precautions of the Bank take time to operate.
 The principal precaution is a rise in the rate of discount, and such a rise certainly does attract money from the Continent and from all the world much faster than could have been anticipated.
 But it does not act instantaneously; even the right rate, the ultimately attractive rate, requires an interval for its action, and before the money can come here.
 And the right rate is often not discovered for some time.
-It requires several 'moves,' as the phrase goes, several augmentations of the rate of discount by the Bank, before the really effectual rate is reached, and in the mean time bullion is ebbing away and the 'reserve' is diminishing.
-Unless, therefore, in times without precaution the actual reserve exceed the 'apprehension minimum' by at least the amount which may be taken away in the inevitable interval, and before the available precautions begin to operate, the rule prescribed will be infringed, and the actual reserve will be less than the 'apprehension' minimum.
+It requires several "moves," as the phrase goes, several augmentations of the rate of discount by the Bank, before the really effectual rate is reached, and in the meantime bullion is ebbing away and the "reserve" is diminishing.
+Unless, therefore, in times when the Bank is taking no precautions the actual reserve exceed the "apprehension minimum" by at least the amount which may be taken away in the inevitable interval, and before the available precautions begin to operate, the rule prescribed will be infringed, and the actual reserve will be less that the "apprehension" minimum.
 In time the precautions taken may attract gold and raise the reserve to the needful amount, but in the interim the evils may happen against which the rule was devised, diffused apprehension may arise, and then any unlucky accident may cause many calamities.

-I may be asked, 'What does all this reasoning in practice come to?
-At the present moment how much reserve do you say the Bank of England should keep? state your recommendation clearly (I know it will be said) if you wish to have it attended to.'
+I may be asked, "What does all this reasoning in practice come to?
+At the present moment how much reserve do you say the Bank of England should keep? state your recommendation clearly" (I know it will be said) "if you wish to have it attended to."
 And I will answer the question plainly, though in so doing there is a great risk that the principles I advocate may be in some degree injured through some mistake I may make in applying them.

-I should say that at the present time the mind of the monetary world would become feverish and fearful if the reserve in the Banking department of the Bank of England went below 10,000,000l.
+I should say that at the present time the mind of the monetary world would become feverish and fearful if the reserve in the Banking Department of the Bank of England went below £10,000,000.
 Estimated by the idea of old times, by the idea even of ten years ago, that sum, I know, sounds extremely large.
 My own nerves were educated to smaller figures, because I was trained in times when the demands on us were less, when neither was so much reserve wanted nor did the public expect so much.
-But I judge from such observations as I can make of the present state of men's minds, that in fact, and whether justifiably or not, the important and intelligent part of the public which watches the Bank reserve becomes anxious and dissatisfied if that reserve falls below 10,000,000l.
-That sum, therefore, I call the 'apprehension minimum' for the present times.
-Circumstances may change and may make it less or more, but according to the most careful estimate I can make, that is what I should call it now.41
+But I judge from such observations as I can make of the present state of men's minds, that in fact, and whether justifiably or not, the important and intelligent part of the public which watches the Bank reserve becomes anxious and dissatisfied if that reserve falls below £10,000,000.
+That sum, therefore, I call the "apprehension minimum" for the present times.
+Circumstances may change and may make it less or more, but, according to the most careful estimate I can make, that is what I should call it now.1